 I think it is really important as an oncologist to work toward finding the cure.
 We have to find better treatments for brain tumors."
 Jana Portnow, M.D., associate director, Brain Tumor Program

 City of Hope is a hub of innovation and progress when it comes to treating brain tumors.
 Our research and clinical teams work together to advance therapies that more effectively — and directly — target brain tumors.
-We are researching immunotherapy as a way of disabling cancer cells and finding unique ways to allow cancer drugs to cross the blood-brain barrier.
+A groundbreaking case study conducted at City of Hope, and published in the New England Journal of Medicine, found that using CAR-T cell therapy, a type of immunotherapy, can be effective in the treatment of glioblastoma.
+And we are researching immunotherapy as a way of disabling cancer cells and finding unique ways to allow cancer drugs to cross the blood-brain barrier.

 We are world leaders in the field of neural stem cell therapy, a groundbreaking method of delivering chemotherapy drugs directly to tumor sites within the brain — and were the first in the world to apply this exciting breakthrough therapy to brain cancer.